dianaonutu/DIC-2AMC15-2024/README.md

 #### The Grid

-The `Grid` class is the the actual representation of the world on which the agent move.
+The `Grid` class is the the actual representation of the world on which the agent moves.
 It is a 2D Numpy array.

 #### The GUI